afhoffman/fteulator/README.md

 Tauri is a Rust-based alternative to Electron with the main advantages being better memory management and smaller bundle size.
-This application should be ~7MB when compiled with Tauri compared to ~53MB when compiled with Electron.
+This application should be ~7MB when compiled with Tauri compared to ~53MB when compiled with Electron on Windows.
+For whatever reason, the Tauri `.AppImage` on Linux is still large.

 Tauri is still in beta right now, but is reasonably usable and maturing quickly.
 See their roadmap at [https://tauri.studio/en/](https://tauri.studio/en/)